zuozhenggh/learning-library/solutions-library/ebs-move-improve/deploy/deploy.md

 Type the Login URL generated and documented to your key-data.txt previously into your browser.

 Log into the Oracle E-Business Suite Cloud Manager using your IDCS credentials for the EBS Cloud Manager account as documented in your ``key-data.txt`` file.

+  Note: It may take some additional time for the load balancer to be properly configured.

 Once logged in, you are on the **Environments page**.